n1x0n/sgwsperftest/README.md

 # n1x0n/sgwsperftest
 Docker image that I use for performance tests against NetApp StorageGRID Webscale.

+2017-09-10: This readme is outdated.
+Since I wrote this I have added load balancing, raw data and html reports stored in Object Storage, I no longer load the full list of objects on each run and added more options to `config.ini`.
+I will update the readme, but until then I suggest you look at `upload_data.py.lb` to see how the benchmark works now.

 # Usage
 You might need to modify the code to suit your environment, but I think I managed to move most of those specifics to config.ini.
 (Open an Issue if I missed something.)